 ‘The highest result of education is tolerance’ Helen Keller

 Respect is a core value of our school and underpins our ethos and moto.
 Respect is shown by all adults and pupils towards each other and towards our community.
 Our wide and broad curriculum supports this and helps children to articulate what respect means in practice.
 Pupils can talk about their own faith and beliefs as well as the faiths and beliefs of others.
 Our emphasis is one of unity around what unites us as human beings.

 Through our diverse wide curriculum but in particular Religious Education and tutor time, we deepen children’s understanding of faith and belief.
 We participate in a wide range of celebrations such as Chinese New Year, Rosh Hashanah, Eid, Christmas as well as many others.
 We welcome visitors from our community and have themed weeks to enrich understanding of culture as well as an emphasis on British culture.

 Mutual respect is further enhanced throughout curriculum subjects for example in:

-- Art: ensuring respect of other students art work when it has been produced and is being peer assessed
+- Art: ensuring respect of other pupils art work when it has been produced and is being peer assessed

 - ICT: presentation and reading of work which has been produced by the individual to build confidence and impress upon them the importance of listening to other people’s opinions

-- Mathematics: students work in groups to collaborate meaning that mutual respect is a vital part of the teaching and learning session
+- Mathematics: pupils work in groups to collaborate meaning that mutual respect is a vital part of the teaching and learning session